explicitworkload/infrakvm/OpenShift.md

 ---

 ## Step 4.
+Setup a Bootstrap Node (temporary)

+For the purpose of installation, we'll need to prepare a temporary bootstrap node for installation.
+Since the environment has pre-installed a bastion VM with RHEL, we will use that as a bootstrap node.

+1. SSH into bastion
+2. Install `oc` & `kubectl` client (reference back to how you installed it for Ubuntu)
+3. `git clone https://github.com/explicitworkload/infrakvm.git && cd infrakvm/ocp`

+## 💡 From this step onwards, we'll be using bastion/bootstrap unless specified.

+## Step 5.
 Create Installation Configuration Files

 Now that you've prepared the infrastructure and mirrored the necessary container images, the next stage of the agent-based installation is to create the configuration files that the installer will use to generate a bootable ISO.
 This ISO will then be used to deploy your OpenShift cluster.